Pepsi formula inventor's heirs sue Pepsico Inc

-NEW YORK, May 4 (Reuters) - The heirs of Richard Ritchie, the man who developed the formula for Pepsi-Cola in 1931, sued Pepsico Inc on Friday, saying they wanted to erase any doubt that his documents were theirs to share with historians, collectors and film producers.
+NEW YORK (Reuters) - The heirs of Richard Ritchie, the man who developed the formula for Pepsi-Cola in 1931, sued Pepsico Inc on Friday, saying they wanted to erase any doubt that his documents were theirs to share with historians, collectors and film producers.

 A lawsuit filed in Manhattan federal court by Ritchie’s daughter, Joan Ritchie Silleck, and his son, Robert Ritchie, said they wanted to “tell their father’s extraordinary life story without interference or the threat of litigation” from Pepsi.